-Have the NHS always been here to help meImage: Strain S rical events, people eir own locality.
-Changes within living memory.
-Where appropriate, these should be used to reveal aspects of change in national life Sticky vocabulary Year 1 vocabulary plus chronological order, era/period, Florence Nightingale, Armstrong, travel, encounter, impact, significant, brave, pioneer, America, space rocket, moon landing, memorial, investigate, research, evidence, Why?
+The lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods [for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the Elder and LS Lowry, Rosa Parks and Emily Davison, Mary Seacole and/or Florence Nightingale and Edith Cavell] Year 1 vocabulary plus chronological order, era/period, Florence Nightingale, Armstrong, travel, encounter, impact, significant, brave, pioneer, America, space rocket, moon landing, memorial, investigate, research, evidence, Why?
 Historians, experts, letters, newspapers, websites, detective opinion, artefact, What?
 When?
 Where?

-National Curriculur n KS2 Pupils should continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
+Pupils should continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They should note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They should regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
 They should construct informed responses that involve thoughtful selection and organisation of relevant historical information.
 They should understand how our knowledge of the past is constructed from a range of sources.

 In planning to ensure the progression described above through teaching the British, local and world history outlined below, teachers should combine overview and depth studies to help pupils understand both the long arc of development and the complexity of specific aspects of the content.

-Pupils should be taught about: Changes in Britain from the Stone Age to the Iron Age Examples (non-statutory) This could include:
+Pupils should be taught about: changes in Britain from the Stone Age to the Iron Age